OUR STAFF

 Joel Bannister

-Joel Bannister joined Cogent Steps in May of 2019.
-He currently works as a Physical Therapist assistant at Advanced Rehab Medical Group in Virginia.
-Joel brings plenty of field medicine expertise as a former Fleet Marine Force Hospital Corpsman in the Navy, providing emergency care for officer candidates and staff at Officer Candidate School in Quantico Virginia as well as during his tours at Camp Lejeune and Fallujah Iraq.
-He taught and trained Marines in emergency combat lifesaving skills and was trained and worked as a volunteer firefighter and Emergency medical technician.
+In May 2019, Joel Bannister joined Cogent Steps and is currently employed as a Physical Therapist Assistant at Advanced Rehab Medical Group located in Virginia.
+He enjoys dedicating his time to volunteering at the medical tent during the Marine Corps Marathon races that take place throughout the year.
+With his background as a former Fleet Marine Force Hospital Corpsman in the Navy, Joel brings a wealth of field medicine expertise to his position, having provided emergency care for officer candidates and staff at Officer Candidate School in Quantico Virginia, as well as during his tours at Camp Lejeune and Fallujah Iraq.
+Additionally, he has trained Marines in emergency combat lifesaving skills and has worked as a volunteer firefighter and Emergency Medical Technician.

 Edison Au

-Ed has been doing sports PT for almost 25 years, getting his start at the University of Toronto (wrestling, hockey, lacrosse, rugby) where he was also a clinical lecturer.
-He is currently a clinical faculty member in the ortho residency program at Temple U, chair of the NJ Sports PT Committee & State Rep for the AASPT.
+Ed has been doing sports PT for over 25 years, getting his start at the University of Toronto (wrestling, hockey, lacrosse, rugby) where he was also a clinical lecturer.
+He is currently the chair of the APTNJ Sports PT Committee & State Rep for the AASPT.
 Ed works at the RWJ Sports PT & Performance Center located in TD Bank Ballpark (NY Yankees AA).
 While much of Ed’s experience is from traveling with the Canadian National Rugby & Wrestling teams, he has also worked multisport games: 2001 & 2003 Maccabi Games, 2007 Rio ParaPan Ams, 2008 Beijing Paralympics, 2010 Vancouver Olympics, 2011 & 2017 FISU Games, 2015 Pan Am Games, & 2020 Tokyo Olympics.

 Molly Baker O’Rourke

-Molly earned her MSPT from D’Youville College in 1999, her DPT from Arcadia University in 2017, and is pursuing her Doctor of Education through the University of St. Augustine for Health Sciences.
+Molly earned a MSPT from D’Youville College in 1999, a DPT from Arcadia University in 2017, and an EdD from the University of Saint Augustine in 2023.
 Molly is a board-certified clinical specialist in orthopedic and sports physical therapy.
 Her clinical and leadership experiences include 8 years as Clinic Director for a physical therapy clinic embedded in a rural emergency department, driven by recreational sports injuries, clinic manager positions in rural private practice and hospital-based sports and orthopedic settings, and five years at Oregon State University.
+She has worked with all levels of athletes as part of interprofessional healthcare teams in the United States and Canada.
 Her clinical and research interests include physical therapy in primary care, interprofessional healthcare models, and acute injury management, especially acute multi-ligamentous knee injury management.
-Molly is the Clinic Manager and an Assistant Professor for the Doctor of Physical Therapy program at Western University of Health Sciences in Oregon.
-She continues to practice clinical care as part of a newly developing rural primary care model.
+Molly has worked as the Director of Clinical Education, clinic manager, and core faculty for a developing DPT program.
+She currently works in curriculum development for the University of Saint Augustine for Health Sciences.
+Molly considers herself a recreational athlete whose favorite event is a 25 K in her home town.
+She enjoys biking, skiing, running, fishing, and traveling with her family.

 Certification:PT, DPT, OCS, SCS